lemgrb/bangsamoro/src/main/resources/docs/DESIGN.md

 This sub-package will manage WebDriver objects.
 This will use Factory Design pattern.
 The design is largely based on [this article](https://www.logigear.com/blog/test-automation/building-a-selenium-framework-from-a-to-z/).

-## Data Reader
+## FCN002 Manage Data

 `com.lemsst.bangsamoro.core.data`

-Will support test data from: XML, YAML, Excel
+Will support test data coming from Excel, etc.

-## Report Management
+## FCN003 Manage Reports

 ## Coming soon